DawnPaladin/hdblues-stackbit-jekyll-dfe22/index.md

         actions: []
   - type: cta_section
     title: Spread the song!
+    subtitle: >-
-    subtitle: "Enjoy, download, share, and send the link to this page to everyone you know,\_for free.
-Just tell people I wrote it, and that they should pass it forward."
+      Enjoy, download, share, and send the link to this page to everyone you know, ***for free***.
+Just tell people I wrote it, and that they should pass it forward.
     actions:
       - label: Live performance
         url: /features